Naperville Child Custody Attorney

 Not every case can fit into these arrangements and may have a hybrid arrangement.
 This could be one parent has sole decision-making, but they both have joint parenting time, or they share joint decision-making, but one parent has sole parenting time.
 Also, in some cases, grandparents or other relatives may seek visitation rights.
 The court considers what is in the child’s best interest when deciding non-parental visitation.

-FACTORS THE COURT CONSIDERS IN CHILD CUSTODY CASES
+FACTORS THE COURT CONSIDERS IN CHILD CUSTODY CASES IN NAPERVILLE, IL

 In child custody cases in Naperville, Illinois, the court considers a range of factors to determine what arrangement is in the best interests of the child as outlined in the IMDMA.
 Some of the key factors are: